 The real leader cannot be seen anywhere.
 His name is missing from the list of key figures of the revolution.
 Pol Pot, unknown outside its innermost circle, is still lingering in the shadows.

 As the days pass the reports become ever more meagre.
 Democratic Kampuchea is closed.
 All communication broken off.
-There are rumours that the towns are being emptied, though this is refuted by representatives of the new regime.
+There are rumors that the towns are being emptied, though this is refuted by representatives of the new regime.
 Commentators in the press are bewildered.
 How should this be interpreted?
 Analysis is tentative.
 But so much else is happening in the region.
 The war in Vietnam is entering its final stage.
 This fills the columns.
 There are still a few days to go before the Red Army Faction takes hostages at the West German embassy in Stockholm.
 The international revolution is about to be fought out in the welfare-state in the middle of springtime.

 I turn the knob.
 The pages pass in an even stream.
 Another age.
 What coup in a third-world country would get on the news bills or the front pages of the papers today?
 What war without any direct intervention by the USA or the EU would rate headlines in the evening papers?